-Connection shapes for Photoshop gallery (#6) 90 Connection shapes / Vector artworks for Adobe ® Photoshop ® CC 2015 CS6 CS5 CS6 CS4 etc and PS Elements includes branches, intense, frames, brains, tangled, strands and many more.
+Connection shapes for Photoshop gallery (#6) 90 Connection shapes / Vector artworks for Adobe ® Photoshop ® CC 2015 CS6 CS5 CS6 CS4 etc and PS Elements.
+Set includes branches, intense connection shapes, frames, branches, brains, tangled, strands and many more.

-For use on the PC (such as windows 10 / 8.1 / 8, windows 7 etc) and MAC OS X. They are loaded via the open command as well as the preset manager and also via the preset palette load / replace commands.
+For use on the PC (such as windows 10 / 8.1 / 8, windows 7 etc) and MAC OS X. They are loaded via the open command as well as the preset manager and also via the preset panel load / replace commands.
 They can be re-colored, distorted, combined, blended, used in other applications and more.
 All are stored in CSH.

-You don't have to keep the shapes only for Adobe Photoshop, you can use them in other applications such as PaintShop Pro, GIMP and many more.
+You don't have to keep them only for Adobe ® Photoshop ®, you can use them in other applications such as PaintShop Pro, GIMP and many more.
 If you use them as a shape layer then you can also copy and paste into Illustrator or use the export command to export the path as an AI document to open them in vector apps (not all but certainly most).
 You can also just apply them as a pixel / raster image and then save as a PNG or TIFF image and open that file in PSP and other applications.
-As the custom shape is a vector, you can make the file size of your raster export any size - say 5000 x 5000 and then import that.
-You can also use the shape decorative graphic to create strokes and tiles in Adobe PS and others and export.
+As they are vectors, you can make the file size of your raster export any size - say 5000 x 5000 and then import that.
+You can also use the decorative graphic to create strokes and tiles in Adobe ® Photoshop ® and others and export.
 You can also use the shapes more than once to perhaps build a far more complex graphic and then export that to another application.
 You can save them as a PSB file as well via smart objects if you are using the latest versions of creative cloud.
 Or use visual effects and then export or apply transformations and warps, the sky is definitely not the limit.
 With the CC 2015 etc you can now just add them as a layer to the CC libraries and then they can be used quickly in other apps such as Illustrator via that (as well as providing a safe place for your items)